 - 12.6 A Safety Inspection Committee shall be established to function in the prevention of accidents by ascertaining unsafe working conditions and recommending measures to be taken for correction thereof.
 Such recommendations shall be in the form of written reports, copies of which will be sent to the Manager, the Union Safety Committee and to each member of the Safety Inspection Committee.
 Such Committee shall continue to be composed of three (3) non-supervisory employees who shall be selected from different departments or shops and who shall serve for three (3) periodic inspections.
 The Chairman of each such Committee shall be the employee who has served on said Committee for the two (2) preceding inspection periods.
 The Manager shall make appointments to the Safety Inspection Committee.
 Union shall have the right to suggest names for appointment to such Committee.
 Each Committee shall make not less than two (2) inspections annually of Cooperative's properties and activities in its designated territory, one of such inspections to be made between January 1 and June 30 of each year and the other of such inspections to be made during the month of September prior to "Fire Week".
 Members of such Inspection Committees shall have time off with pay for the purpose of making said inspections and shall be reimbursed by Cooperative for expenses incurred therefore. - 12.7 Upon request by the Union Safety Committee, the Manager of the Cooperative will meet with the Union Safety Committee at such times and places as may mutually be agreed upon provided such meetings are not requested more than each thirty (30) days.
 At such meetings the Union Safety Committee may submit suggestions to Cooperative concerning the revision and enforcement of safety rules.
-The meetings shall not be more than two (2) hours long and the Cooperative shall not be liable for lost time or expenses of employees on the Union Safety Committee. - 12.8 Company will provide Groundman and above and Meterman and above, a safety working clothing and boot allowance of \$300.
-It will be paid on the first workday of July each calendar year of the agreement.
-This Title does not address, and is exclusive of, Flame Retardant Clothing.
-(Added 7-1-96) (Amended 7-1-09)
+The meetings shall not be more than two (2) hours long and the Cooperative shall not be liable for lost time or expenses of employees on the Union Safety Committee. - 12.8 Company will provide Groundman and above and Meterman and above, a boot allowance of \$350.
+Employees may roll unused portion into succeeding years to add to that year's allowance.
+The total allowance may not exceed \$700.
+Boots can be ordered directly by the Coop or employees may purchase boots and submit a receipt(s) for reimbursement.
+This Title does not address, and is exclusive of Flame Retardant Clothing.
+(Added 7-1-96) (Amended 7-1-09) - 12.9 FR Clothing Requirements and Allowance: